 Consequences of noncompliance with the SIA

+Rule Reference: §809.115(c)

+G-700 Referral for Criminal Prosecution

+Boards must refer cases of fraud to federal, state, and/or local prosecutors for criminal prosecution in accordance with TWC’s policies and procedures as detailed in FDCM 01-26, Child Care Services Fraud Prosecutions issued March 12, 2026 and subsequent updates.

+The Board must document the referral and subsequent updates in the TWC’s case management system in accordance with TWC policies and procedures.

-Rule Reference: §809.115(c)’’
+Rule Reference: §809.116 (a)-(b)

-G-600: Recovery of Improper Payments
+G-800: Recovery of Improper Payments

 Boards must attempt recovery of all improper payments.
-TWC must not pay for improper payments.
+TWC must not pay for improper payments as defined in chapter §809.2, that were identified in a Board-issued determination or decision.

 Board recovery of improper payments must be managed in accordance with TWC policies and procedures.